ESL Frequently Asked Questions

 What kinds of fun activities are available?

-During the Program, you will have off-campus evening activities and weekend trips to places of interest.
+During the program, you will have off-campus evening activities and weekend trips to places of interest.
 There will also be regular physical, social and cultural evening activities on-campus.
-After your registration is approved, we will email the Camper Information package which includes a detailed calendar of activities to you.
+After your registration is approved, we will email the Camper Information package which includes a detailed calendar of activities to you by April.
 Below is an example of activities we have done in the past:

 - 3 Day, 2 Night Weekend Trip to Ottawa - Canada's Capital City!

 - Day trip: Medieval Times Dinner, CN Tower, Niagara Falls, Royal Ontario Museum,

 Blue Jays Baseball Game, Canada's Wonderland, Shopping Mall, Skyzone Trampoline, Newmarket Scavenger Hunt, Laser Quest

 - Daily Co-Curricular Program: Baking, Soccer, Drama, Volleyball, Ultimate Frisbee, Filmmaking, Scrapbooking, Crafts, Dodgeball, Photography and Badminton.